 You’re in the right place if that’s the case.
 These advanced Japanese podcasts can also help you study for the JLPT N2 or N1 and the NAT-Test Q5 or Q4.

 Native speakers create some of them.
-The result is in-depth knowledge, a natural speaking pace, slang, and a deep understanding of cultural differences.
+The result is in-depth knowledge, a natural speaking pace, an understanding of slang, and a deep understanding of cultural differences.

 This is what you need!